Read below for the fantasy basketball forecaster

 All things being equal, a manager would start their best players every week and fill out the rest of their lineup based on things such as matchups.
 However, all things aren't equal.

 We also take your weekly prep to another level with my weekly projection rankings.
-Here, you'll find my top-200 weekly rankings, based on ESPN standard points-league scoring, so you can compare players to determine which players to start, sit, stream or drop for the week ahead.
+Here, you'll find my top 150 weekly rankings, based on ESPN standard points-league scoring, so you can compare players to determine which ones to start, sit, stream or drop for the week ahead.
 I also provide several typical starters whom you might want to sit, and several bench/free agents whom you might want to stream.

 The week ahead

-As always, I recommend checking out the weekly projection rankings to see my take on which players may be worth starting or sitting based on the combination of schedule and injuries.
+As always, we recommend you check out those weekly projection rankings to see our take on which players might be worth starting or sitting due to the combination of the schedule and injuries.

 Forecaster matchup ratings are based upon a scale from 1 (poor matchup) to 10 (excellent matchup).
 These are calculated using a formula that evaluates the team's season-to-date and past-10-games statistics, opponents' numbers in those categories and performance in home/road games depending on where the game is to be played.
 The column to the left lists the team's total number of games scheduled, as well as home games, and lists the overall rating from 1 to 10 for that team's weekly schedule.